'This Is Gwar' review: the true story of the world's sickest band

 There are more wild tales in This Is GWAR – guitarist Pete Lee gets shot on the highway and returns to stage wearing a colostomy bag; while Brockie spends an entire tour in character as The Terminator – but the scenes that linger longest depict rock and roll’s darker side.
 When co-vocalist Matt Maguire breaks down during a chat about his and Jackson’s estranged friendship, it’s deeply moving – as is the section detailing guitarist Michael Derks’ battle with cancer.
 The biggest bombshell comes near the end though.
 Tragically, founder member Brockie dies aged 50 due to an accidental heroin overdose.
 Obviously, this isn’t news to even a casual fan of GWAR, but the funeral featuring a Viking-style ship burial and hundreds of cheering ‘Habs’ (an affectionate term for GWAR fans) turns what has been a bro-dominated odyssey into a teary ode to community in culture.

 And that’s what’s special about This Is GWAR.
-Heavy metal has, over the years, struggled with an image of toxic masculinity – hardly surprising when you consider its obsession with violence and satanic imagery.
+Heavy metal still struggles with an image of toxic masculinity – hardly surprising when you consider its obsession with violence and satanic imagery.
 Yet director Scott Barber does well to present “the world’s sickest band” as a loving family of weirdos.
 Yes, they had issues.
 Yes, they fell out from time to time.
 Yes, they might’ve sprayed a little less sperm.
 But who amongst us can say any different?

 Details